dotnet/csharpstandard/standard/expressions.md

 > *Example*: Thus, if the example is changed to capture the iteration variable itself:
 >
-> <!-- Example: {template:"standalone-console", name:"InstantiationOfLocalVariables5", inferOutput: true} -->
+> <!-- Example: {template:"standalone-console", name:"InstantiationOfLocalVariables5", inferOutput:true} -->
 > ```csharp
 > delegate void D();
 >